Specific seasonal summer jobs in Alaska to apply for, and how to afford to live in Alaska (from people who have done it).

 But be prepared to be price-shocked.
 I put in our salary, our current city of Houston, then chose to move us to Anchorage to reveal that we would need to make roughly 34% more income to sustain our current standard of living.

 Alaska is certainly not a cheap place to live, especially if you want to live in remote locations.
-Even living in Anchorage, the most populated city, you're facing the fifth highest cost of living in the U.S.
+Even living in Anchorage, the most populated city, you’re facing a significant rise in living costs.
+Here’s a calculator to show you how much more you’ll pay for specific categories compared to the costs of those categories where you currently live.

 Sure, a teeny part of this can be offset by the Permanent Fund Dividends that approximately 643,000 Alaskans receive each year (see here if you could qualify − this would obviously only be for seasonal workers who also live in Alaska year-round).
 But the amount you can receive varies each year depending partly on the supply and demand of oil.
 For example, in 2015 residents could count on $2,072 per family member, but in 2016 that number only came to $1,022.